raspberrypilearning/pick-your-favourite/en/step_4.md

 ### Creating the text for the first slot

-You are going to create the content for the first slot, for all three options and also set a colour for it.
+You are going to create the content for the first slot — for all three options — and also set a colour for it.

 --- task ---